 Audio Delay & Echo Time Calculator

-Calculate musically-synced delay times from BPM and note value, plus acoustic propagation delay from speaker distance.
+Calculate audio delay time in milliseconds from BPM and note value — quarter, eighth, dotted, triplet.
+Also computes acoustic propagation delay from speaker distance for live sound alignment.

 Formula